 If something bad does happen, replace any items as soon as possible after you’ve used them.
 You never know when bad luck may strike again.
 If you haven’t used anything from the kit just yet, make sure to check on it every year.
-Choose a date each year, for example the 14th of September which is the World First Aid Day.
+Choose a date each year, for example, the 14th of September which is the World First Aid Day.

 On that day take the kit together with your family and carefully check everything.
-Make sure that the items are not deteriorated or expired, and also that sterile products are still sealed.
+Make sure that the items are not deteriorated or expired, and also those sterile products are still sealed.
 The best way to learn exactly how to use each item in the kit is to take a first aid course.

 What Does A First Aid Kit Need To Include?